"Tent peak 5,663m, Known as Tharpu Chuli in Nepal, is located towards the south of the Annapurna Base Camp."

 Day 13: Trek to Ghandruk

 The trek is long on this day as well.
 You reach Chhomrong and continue the trek after crossing Kumrung Khola and walking to kimrung Dahda.
-After restingthere for a while, the trek continues and you readh Ghandruk is very Popular among trekkers as the village offer breathtaking views of snowcapped mountains.
+After resting there for a while, the trek continues and you readh Ghandruk is very Popular among trekkers as the village offers breathtaking views of snowcapped mountains.
 There are beautiful lodges and home-stay facility in Ghandruk.
 Here you can enjoy the finest Gurung hospitality, culture, tradition and cuisine.

 Day 14: Ghandruk to Pokhara

-This is the final day to the fortnight –long trek.
-After breakfast, you can visit the Gurung museum in the village which will help you to know more about Gurunghistory, culture and tradition.
-From Ghandruk, the walk continues to Nayapul through Kimche, syauli Bazar and Birethati.
+This is the final day to the fortnight-long trek.
+After breakfast, you can visit the Gurung museum in the village which will help you to know more about Gurung history, culture, and tradition.
+From Ghandruk, the walk continues to Nayapul through Kimche, Sauli Bazar and Birethati.
 From Nayapul, you take a jeep to reach to your hotel in Pokhara.